tobrega/Tobrega-Products/journal/journal.md

 ## Daily Reflections 2021-05-11 W9D2

 Pete shared with me a really great article about how to return JSON objects from PostgreSQL queries.
+It really helped!
+Thanks Pete!!!

-It [Query Nested Data in Postgres using Node.js](https://itnext.io/query-nested-data-in-postgres-using-node-js-35e985368ea4)
+[Query Nested Data in Postgres using Node.js](https://itnext.io/query-nested-data-in-postgres-using-node-js-35e985368ea4)

 Finally getting somewhere with my style query.